FAQ (Frequently Asked Questions)

 The Music Department has a collection of standard and ethnic instruments available for loan to students registered in Ensembles and music lessons.
 All instruments may be borrowed at no cost.
 To check out an instrument or if you have further questions, contact the Instrument Library, Concert Hall LL04, 507-222-4468.
 Students needing violins or violas should contact their instructor.
 Some non-orchestral or non-portable instruments (African drums, sitars, harps, harpsichords, early instruments, etc.) are available for student use, but may not be exclusively checked out.
 Instead, a student gains access to these rooms and cabinets when he/she joins an ensemble, enrolls for lessons, or receives special permission.

 The Instrument Library may not be able to accommodate all requests for instruments, so students are advised to check out instruments as soon as possible.
 In addition, students who already own their own instruments should be aware that the Instrument Library collection might not have instruments that are equal in quality to the instrument they own, and should take this information into account when deciding whether to bring an instrument to college.

 Where can I store my instrument?

-Storage lockers/space in the Music & Drama Center and the Music Hall are available on a first-come, first-serve basis.
-The Instrument Library assigns storage space in the Music & Drama Center, while Carole Engel assigns locker space in the Music Hall, primarily for violin and violas.
+Storage lockers/space in the Concert Hall and the Music Hall are available on a first-come, first-serve basis.
+The Instrument Library assigns storage space in the Concert Hall, while Carole Engel assigns locker space in the Music Hall, primarily for violin and violas.
 Many students use these lockers, while others choose to keep their smaller instruments in their rooms.

 Can I submit a sample of my work along with my application for admission?